andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/SETUP_STEPS.md

 #### B. Database Notes
 - The database (`campus_resource_hub.db`) is included with the project and contains sample/starter data
 - The database includes sample resources, users, bookings, and other data to help you get started
-- All database migrations have been completed
+- All database schema changes have been completed and are included in `init_db.py`
-- Migration scripts are archived in the `archive/` folder for reference
 - The `init_db.py` script is available if you need to recreate the database from scratch

 ### 4. Key Features Overview